vladikcomper/MegaPCM/docs/3-how-tos/Converting_samples.md

 # Converting Samples for Mega PCM 2

-This quick tutorial explains how to get the most of sample quality and/or size when adding samples to your ROM.
+This quick tutorial explains how to get the most out of sample quality and/or size when adding samples to your ROM.

 ## The Basics